Fog Magic: Plot

 The fantasy story centers on eleven-year-old Greta Addington.
 One child in every generation of Addingtons is able to experience the special magic of Blue Cove, Nova Scotia.
 In fair weather, ruined buildings are all Greta sees, but when the fog rolls in she can travel back in time to visit the village and its inhabitants.
 While there she has a friend to play with, and the people refer to her as coming "from over the mountain".
 Greta is especially eager to go there on her twelfth birthday, but she has to wait till night for it to become foggy.
-That night in Blue Cove her friends give her a kitten, and Greta leaves realizing she will never be able to return.
+That night in Blue Cove her friends give her a kitten, and Greta leaves, realizing she will never be able to return.

-The setting is based on the real life town of Little River, Nova Scotia and the former village of White's Cove where Sauer spent many summers.
+The setting is based on Little River, Nova Scotia and the nearby, abandoned coastal settlement of Whites Cove; for many years, Sauer summered in a cabin on the ridge above Little River.